-Filipinos working abroad inevitably feels homesick while missing family members back home.
+Filipinos working abroad inevitably feel homesick while missing family members back home.
 Let alone those who have young children whom they have left behind in hopes of earning more for a better future.
 Others, like domestic helpers and nannies, may feel guilty of giving up time for children while taking care of other people’s kids.

-In short being an OFW is a tough situation to be a parent.
-Somehow, accepting a higher paying job abroad meant sacrificing the joys of being a parent, rearing children and looking after their needs.
+In short, being an OFW is a tough situation to be a parent.
+Somehow, accepting a higher paying job abroad meant sacrificing the joys of being a parent, rearing children, and looking after their needs.
 But does being an OFW means irresponsible parents who neglect the basic needs of their children?
-In many cases it is, especially when parents take the blame for misguided children who get hooked in drugs, flunk in school or get pregnant early.
+In many cases, it is, especially when parents take the blame for misguided children who get hooked in drugs, flunk in school, or get pregnant early.

 The advent of modern communication technologies, particularly Internet communication means have allowed Filipino families to have more communication time.
-Social media, webcams, instant messaging, phone cards and mobile communication enabled messages to be delivered much faster than old methods, notably even the telegram which used to be the fastest way of conveying messages.
+Social media, webcams, instant messaging, phone cards, and mobile communication enabled messages to be delivered much faster than old methods, notably even the telegram, which used to be the fastest way of conveying messages.

 So what does it take to be a responsible OFW parent?
 More than the mere presence of modern technology, responsible parenthood, albeit remote, revolves around communication.

 If you used to go out with your children during Sundays, make it a point to have an equivalent time with your kids while you are abroad.
-Skype chat, phone call or Facebook chat are common ways to do this.
+Skype chat, phone call, or Facebook chat are common ways to do this.
 You may not be in touch as frequently as you wanted to, but ensure that you diligently honor to your chosen time of communication.
 Children look forward to this arrangement.

-Ask children about their assignments, favorite teachers and friends in school.
+Ask children about their assignments, favorite teachers, and friends in school.
 Depending on children’s behavior, some may be more open while others are reserved.
-Encourage them to study hard, while minimize scolding them for mistakes.
-Encouragement to do better through “surprise” gifts and small rewards motivate children, while scolding them for petty mistakes might make them less open to sharing their experiences.
+Encourage them to study hard while minimize scolding them for mistakes.
+Encouragement to do better through “surprise” gifts and small rewards motivate children while scolding them for minor mistakes might make them less open to sharing their experiences.

 It is close to impossible to carry on being an OFW parent without help from close family members.
-So it is important that guardians complement your actions.
-They may share to kids the old family photo, or carry out activities you do together.
-It is also important that children be mindful of the fond memories you had with them.
+So guardians must complement your actions.
+They may share with kids the old family photo or carry out activities you do together.
+It is also essential that children be mindful of the fond memories you had with them.

 Did your child retain interest in becoming a teacher or a doctor?
-What’s his or her favorite subjects?
-Did she or he join the cultural show or karate tournament?
+What are his or her favorite subjects?
+Did she or he joins the cultural show or karate tournament?
 Without being too nosy, it helps to get posted of your child’s activities.
 You can share a personal experience as a way of advising and motivating them.
 Warn them of potential routes to failure.
-Ask them if they have boyfriend/girlfriends and assure that it is fine, while setting limits and remembering priorities.
-Doing so gives them of a channel they can rely upon all the time.
+Ask them if they have boyfriend/girlfriends and assure that it is beautiful while setting limits and remembering priorities.
+Doing so gives them a channel they can rely upon all the time.